wachin/SolaReader.Bible/README.md

 ### First Launch

 1. **Navigate the Bible**:

+   - By default the program open the King James Version of the Bible
    - Use the toolbar to select books, chapters, and verses
    - Click on verse numbers to navigate directly
    - Use bookmarks to save your place